rails/rails/guides/source/active_record_querying.md

 Scoping allows you to specify commonly-used queries which can be referenced as method calls on the association objects or models.
 With these scopes, you can use every method previously covered such as `where`, `joins` and `includes`.
 All scope methods will return an `ActiveRecord::Relation` object which will allow for further methods (such as other scopes) to be called on it.

-To define a simple scope, we use the `scope` method inside the class, passing the query that we'd like run when this scope is called:
+To define a simple scope, we use the `scope` method inside the class, passing the query that we'd like to run when this scope is called:

 ```ruby
 class Post < ActiveRecord::Base